How to Start a Locksmith Business

 If the idea of being your own boss, working independently, and helping out people in need appeals to you, then the locksmith industry might offer an ideal business opportunity.
 By starting your own locksmith business, you can provide a variety of services that people need.
-You’ll also enjoy the ability to work on your own, to potentially avoid ever having to hire employees, and to work in a field where every day is sure to bring something new.
-If you have some mechanical talents and are well-versed in technology, a career as a locksmith might be a natural fit for your skills.
+You’ll also enjoy the ability to work on your own, potentially avoid ever having to hire employees and work in a field where every day is sure to bring something new.
+If you have some mechanical talents and are well-versed in technology, a locksmith career might be a natural fit for your skills.

 Locksmiths specialize in security services and solutions.
 A locksmith business may offer just a few or a comprehensive menu of solutions.
-Some businesses specialize in commercial security, while others specialize in vehicle lockouts.
-Other common services include rekeying, home security, and emergency services.
+Some businesses specialize in commercial security, while others specialize in vehicle lockout services.
+Other common services include rekeying, cylinder repairs, home security, and emergency services.
 Because of the nature of locksmiths’ work, many of these businesses are partially or entirely mobile, often working out of vans or trucks.

 According to IBIS World, the locksmith industry experienced 4.3% growth from 2014 to 2019.
 This growth is driven by the construction and housing market.
 A strong housing market means there’s increased demand for locksmiths to install locks, gates, safes, and more.
 IBIS World predicts that demand for locksmiths will decelerate slightly from 2019 through 2024.
 The growth from 2014 to 2019 was higher than average, but the demand should continue to grow, just more moderately.

 As of 2019, the locksmith industry was a $2 billion market.
 A total of 22,530 businesses employed 35,178 staff.
 Secrailway 24 Hour Locksmiths, Pop-A-Lock, and Mr. Rekey Locksmith held significant shares of the industry, but there are plenty of smaller, independently-run businesses, too.